-Constant Name Meaning PCIIO_PIOMAP_WIN(n) The memory space defined by the BAR word n in configuration space.
+Constant Name Meaning PCIIO_PIOMAP_WIN( n ) The memory space defined by the BAR word n in configuration space.
 This is the most common type of PIO map base.
-(See note below.)
-PCIIO_SPACE_WIN(n) The memory space defined by the BAR word n in configuration space.
-This is the most common type of PIO map base.
 PCIIO_SPACE_CFG The Configuration address space.
-Direct PIO access to configuration space is supported only in IRIX 6.4-see "Changes In Configuration Interface" on page 741.
+Direct PIO access to configuration space is supported only in IRIX 6.4-see "Changes In Configuration Interface" on page 671.
 PCIIO_SPACE_IO Map to an absolute addr in the PCI bus I/O address space.
 PCIIO_SPACE_MEM Map to an absolute addr in the PCI bus memory address space.
-PCI memory space is usually preallocated by the IRIX kernel; use this only when space has been allocated with pciio_piospace_alloc() ; see "Allocating PIO Bus Space" on page 738.
+PCI memory space is usually preallocated by the IRIX kernel; use this only when space has been allocated with pciio_piospace_alloc() ; see "Allocating PIO Bus Space" on page 669.